 - May 2017 – Started canine assisted therapy program at Fairbanks Correctional Center

 - December 2017 – First Northwest Region Service Dog Graduation

 - Buck – a black lab, golden retriever cross who was born on December 5, 2016.
 His favorite past time is playing with his brother and playing keep away with the other dogs.
 He has a very noble “sit” so people call him Captain America.
-Follow her at #pphbuck
+Follow him at #pphbuck

 - Cheechako – our first red lab.
 He was born on October 9, 2017.
 He is a superstar!
 He loves to take walks and play with the big dogs.
 Follow him at #pphcheechako